synera-br/lockari-frontend-app/docs/examples/go-gin-auth-middleware.md

         c.JSON(http.StatusOK, gin.H{"vaults": vaults})
     }
 }

-/*
-// --- Example Service Method (in your services package) ---
-//
-// func (s *vaultService) ListVaultsForUser(ctx context.Context, userID, tenantID string) ([]Vault, error) {
-//     // Now, use userID and tenantID to:
-//     // 1.
-Perform OpenFGA checks to see what the user is allowed to view.
-//     // 2.
-Call the repository to fetch data from Firestore, e.g., from the path `/tenants/{tenantID}/vaults`.
-//     log.Printf("Service: Fetching vaults for user %s in tenant %s", userID, tenantID)
-//
-//     // ... repository call ...
-//     return vaults, nil
-// }
-*/
 ```
 This layered approach is clean, secure, and highly scalable for building out your Go backend.
-The `handler` translates HTTP, and the `service` executes business logic, keeping concerns neatly separated.
+The `handler` translates HTTP and authorizes, and the `service` executes business logic, keeping concerns neatly separated.